 The problems with confidential mode

 Gmail’s confidential mode does not make emails private because Google can always read them.
 When you send an email with confidential mode turned on, Google keeps the email contents on its servers.
 If you send a confidential email to other Gmail users, they can read the email in their inbox, but emails to outside users contain only a notification that a sender “has sent you an email via Gmail confidential mode” along with a link to a page on google.com.
-(This is similar to Proton Mail’s encrypt to outside feature.)
+(This is similar to Proton Mail’s Password-protected Emails(new window) feature.)

 The passcode option is a further privacy invasion.
 If you choose to set a passcode for your recipient, you must turn over their private phone number to Google.
 If you are sending a message to a Gmail user, Google likely already knows their phone number from reading their emails or from other Google products.
 But if you send a passcode-protected email to a non-Google user, you have just allowed the company to link that individual’s phone number to their email address as well as whatever sensitive information is in your message.
 This is an effective way for Google to gather information about people, who likely have refused to use their service to avoid just such data collection.
 It also means Google knows quite a bit about your supposedly confidential email.